 * Guest can view asset pages, dashboards, and queries, and run queries.

-* Administrator and Account Owner can perform all functions including adding new users and managing data collectors.
+* Administrator and Account Owner can perform all functions, as well as create, modify and delete policies, and manage all users and data collectors.

 The Account Owner is created when you register for Cloud Insights.